gelatodigital/relay-sdk/README.md

 ): ForwardRequest;
 ```

 Then we send `request` to Gelato Relay API. `sponsorSignature` is the EIP-712 signature from `sponsor`.
+Upon Promise resolution, we get a unique `taskId` that identifies our request. `taskId` can then be used to query Gelato Status API in order to retrieve more information.

 ```ts
 /**